steveloughran/kerberos_and_hadoop/sections/testing.md

 1. VMs: Make sure the clocks between VM and host are in sync; it's easy for a VM clock to drift when suspended and resumed.
 1. VMs: Make sure that all hosts are listed in the host table, so that hostname lookup works.
+1. Try to log in from a web browser without SPNEGO enabled; this will catch any WebUI that wasn't actually authenticating callers.
+1. Try to issue RPC and REST calls from an unauthenticated client, and from a user that is not granted access rights.
+1. YARN applications: verify that REST/Web requests against the real app URL (which can be determined from the YARN application record), are redirected to the RM proxy (i.e. that all GET calls result in a 30x redirect).
+If this does not take place, it means that the RM-hosted SPNEGO authentication layer can be bypassed.